1. Is it safe and secure to register over the internet?

-We have 16 water stations along the full and half marathon course and 3 along the 10K course.
+We have 20 water stations along the full; 10 on the half marathon course and 3 along the 10K course.
 Water station locations can be found on our course map (indicated by a water droplet).
-All water stations include moutain berry blast PowerAde; two locations (approximately miles 9 and 19) will have Gu gel packets in a variety of flavors.
+All water stations include Powerade; 3 locations will have carbBoom gel packets in a variety of flavors.

 27. Is the water provided along the course clean and safe to drink?